senaite/senaite.core/docs/adapters/listing_searchable_text_index.rst

 -----------------------------

 The Listing Searchable Text Index (``listing_searchable_text``) is mostly used for wide searches in listings.
-It is a ``TextIndexNG3`` type index present in most catalogs.
+It is a ``ZCTextIndex`` type index present in most catalogs.
 To fill this index, SENAITE concatenates the values from all fields registered as metadata columns for the given object and catalog.
 The value is then converted to unicode and stored.
 This is the default behavior, but